pharmaverse/pharmaverse/content/charter/_index.en.md

 ### Governance & Maintenance

-The pharmaverse recommendation is for the control of the master branch of any package repo to be limited to a small number of “Package co-leads”, preferably from different companies, that have a shared need to invest in a common solution.
+The pharmaverse recommendation is for the control of the main branch of any package repo to be limited to a small number of “Package co-leads”, preferably from different companies, that have a shared need to invest in a common solution.
 Each respective development team is ultimately responsible for planning the ongoing maintenance strategy, but representatives to support this could come in from other companies, such as those involved in testing.
 Feedback or pull requests could come from any “Individual contributor”.

 If you imagine the case of a codebase (as opposed to a single package), then a similar model to Wikipedia could be imagined, where numerous representatives from across companies each take responsibility to “garden” a domain and ensure any user contributions are appropriate to be accepted into the codebase.

 ### Communications

 Each development team will agree a cadence for their own releases and specific targeted communications.
-The steering committee should then supplement this with an aligned method of regularly communicating iterations of the pharmaverse environment out to the industry, as well as the wider community of Open Pharma aligned projects.
+The council should then supplement this with an aligned method of regularly communicating iterations of the pharmaverse environment out to the industry, as well as the wider community of Open Pharma aligned projects.

 ### Timing

-The timing of starting to initiate the pharmaverse should happen as early as possible after agreeing to the charter, as there are already components out there in open-source releases that could benefit from being collated as part of this.
-We already start to see a proliferation of different packages solving very similar problems, so the earlier we can promote this spirit of early collaboration, the more effort we can save.
-We can then subsequently use new releases, such as admiral planned for the end of 2021, to help further raise awareness of the pharmaverse and to start to embed this into the psyche of all industry programmers - which will require many years of reinforcement.

-_Why is 2021 the right time for this?_ The industry has never been more conducive to cross-company collaboration (considering efforts like PHUSE, TransCelerate, Accumulus, and more).
+_Why is now the right time for this?_ The industry has never been more conducive to cross-company collaboration (considering efforts like PHUSE, TransCelerate, Accumulus Synergy, and more).
 Nowhere was this witnessed more than in how the industry and regulators partnered to develop guidance with urgency around how to manage the impact of the COVID-19 pandemic.
 Furthermore, in the field of clinical reporting, we stand at a possible unique point in time where many companies are starting to embrace alternatives to what has been their programming language of choice for 30+ years, by integrating open-source languages such as R. At this juncture, we have the opportunity not to all take separate routes on this journey, as may have been done before.
 The pharmaverse offers a chance to come together collectively as an industry at a magnitude that’s never been seen before in clinical study programming.
 Our patients are waiting and expecting.